 Maybe you have a property lined up to place your tiny home on, or maybe you know which municipality you want to live in.
 Maybe you've looked at your budget and have decided if you need financing.

-If you want to move to your tiny home within the year join our next workshop to learn what you need to do to reach your goal without wasting any time.
+If you want to move to your tiny home within the year join our next webinar to learn what you need to do to reach your goal without wasting any time.
 (You have to take the quiz to get invited to the webinar.)

 We want to use what we're good at to make change where we can.
 We believe in giving back, especially in this time of global confusion, need and change.